Since its inception in 1992, one team has reigned supreme over all others in the Croatian First League: Dinamo Zagreb.

 Dinamo Zagreb appearances: 79

-Vedran Corluka joined the Dinamo Zagreb academy when he was eight years-old and after excelling in the club’s youth team, he graduated to the senior side in 2003.
+Vedran Corluka joined the Dinamo Zagreb academy when he was eight years old and after excelling in the club’s youth team, he graduated to the senior side in 2003.

 Over the next four years, he established himself as a key member of the side and earned a move to Manchester City before joining Tottenham and then Lokomotiv Moscow where he was briefly reunited with former Croatia manager Slaven Bilic.
+He is now the trusty No. 2 to Dalic with the national side.

 Centre-back: Dejan Lovren